cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 * subjectKeyIdentifier. extensionValue is the value of the 'keyIdentifier' field encoded as a CBOR byte string.

 * keyUsage.
 The 'KeyUsage' BIT STRING is interpreted as an unsigned integer in network byte order and encoded as a CBOR int.
+See {{message-fields}} for special encoding in case keyUsage is the only extension present.

 * basicConstraints.
 If 'cA' = false then extensionValue = -2, if 'cA' = true and 'pathLenConstraint' is not present then extensionValue = -1, and if 'cA' = true and 'pathLenConstraint' is present then extensionValue = pathLenConstraint.